A win-win approach we can all like and share

 It’s our job to keep the lines of communication open and let fans know that we hear them, understand them, and are working on their priorities.
 That’s why community teams exist—to engage with their members in meaningful ways.
 Not just blanket emails.
 I can train your team to communicate better so you can share your progress on meeting needs—theirs, yours, and everybody’s.

 Hi!
 I’m Jake McKee, the original Community Guy.
-Going all the way back to 1996, I’ve played an instrumental role in building online communities for some of the world’s most successful and recognizable brands, including LEGO, Apple, Southwest Airlines, Canon, and H&R Block.
+Going all the way back to 1996, I’ve played an instrumental role in building online communities and Community Driven Product Development programs for some of the world’s most successful and recognizable brands, including LEGO, Apple, Southwest Airlines, Canon, and H&R Block.